(865) 238-5600

 Howell House at Knoxville Botanical Gardens & Arboretum – 2347 Wimpole Avenue

-The Knoxville Botanical Garden & Arboretum (KBGA) is a 44-acre public garden located in East Knoxville, just two miles from the heart of the city.
-Members of the Howell Family established a nursery business in the mid-19th century.
+The Knoxville Botanical Gardens & Arboretum (KBGA) is a 44-acre public garden located in East Knoxville, just three miles from the heart of the city.
+Members of the Howell Family established a nursery business in the mid-nineteenth century.
 By 1895, S.S.
 Howell had become known for his prize-winning strawberries and the next five generations built on this tradition.
-The Howells opened 13 different locations across the southeast, developed a catalog and mail order business, contributed new cultivars of trees like dogwoods to the horticultural world and served as horticultural educators and ambassadors to the local community and other professional organizations.
+The Howells opened thirteen different locations across the southeast, developed a catalog and mail order business, contributed new cultivars of trees like the Cherokee Chief red dogwood, and served as horticultural educators and ambassadors regionally and in other professional organizations.
+Fifth generation Howells, Joe, Cole (C.B., Jr) and cousin Martha made Howell Nurseries synonymous with landscape architecture and design.
+Martha in 1934 was the first female landscaper architect for the new TVA town of Norris.
+In 1942, Joe added acreage and opened Joe N. Howell Landscape and Nursery, adjacent to Howell Nurseries.
+Inspired by European landscape designers he studied under in Charleston, Joe installed stone hardscapes and demonstration gardens throughout the property and the region.
+In 1961, half-brother,C.B., Jr, co-founded the Dogwood Arts Festival with Knoxville mayor John Duncan and Mrs. Harold Mears.

 Giffin School – 1834 Beech Street

 Located in the South Haven neighborhood, Giffin School was named for Andy Giffin, who donated the land for the original building.
-The original section was completed in 1920 and designed by local architectural firm Barber & McMurry.
+The original section was completed in 1920 and designed by the local architectural firm, Barber & McMurry.
 Due to overcrowding, an addition was constructed in 1928, also designed by Barber & McMurry.
-After several years, once again the school building proved to be too small, and a new addition was added in 1950 with six more classrooms, a gym and cafeteria.
+After several years,once again the school building proved to be too small, and a new addition was added in 1950.
+This addition added six more classrooms, a gym, and a cafeteria.
 The final addition was designed by Bruce McCarty (1920-2013) of Rutherford and Painter Architects and is speculated to be McCarty’s first solo design.

-For years, the building was occupied by nonprofit Remote Area Medical and was owned by Knox County.
-In 2015, Knox Heritage purchased the property and placed a preservation easement on the building and released a competitive Request for Proposals for the adaptive reuse.
-Giffin Senior Community, LLC, purchased the building in early 2016, and the school was placed on the National Register of Historic Places in November 2016.
+For years, the building was occupied by the non-profit group Remote Area Medical and was owned by Knox County.
+In 2015, Knox Heritage purchased the property and placed a preservation easement on the building and released a competitive Request for Proposals for the adaptive reuse for the property.
+Giffin Senior Community, LLC purchased the building in early 2016 and the school was placed on the National Register of Historic Places in November 2016.
 Unfortunately, years went by with continued neglect and no movement on redevelopment plans.